wutyi/MusicStore/README.md

 ### Note:
 1. Application is started on different ports on different hosts.
 To change the port or URL modify ```Helios.cmd``` or project.json commands section in case of self-host and customhost.
+2. Comment out k.ini file content by adding a semicolon (;) in front of each line.
+This will allow ctrl-f5 work correctly if you haven’t installed `kvm`.